 which will help the child eventually decide what to do with their life

 How many things on this chart were a daily part of your earliest experience?

 The lack of such nurturing created a deep sense of fear in us, & over time that fear turned into anger & then rage.
 No matter how much we’ve suppressed our emotions & memories – the losses, disappointments & hurt are still there, until brought to the surface to be validated, honored & processed.

 COMPONENTS of anger

 b.
-Cognitive = the way we experience & think about what’s making us angry, based on family, religious & societal rules, AND all our own past / present experiences
+Cognitive = the way we evaluate & ‘understand’ (think about) what’s making us angry, based on family, religious & societal rules, AND all our own past / present experiences

 HOWEVER – it’s important to remember that: Anger itself is NOT an action!